Report a question

 80 / 100

-80. The perimeter of a rectangle is 60 cm.
-If the length is twice the width, what is the width of the rectangle?
+80. The sum of the ages of a father and his son is 50 years.
+If the father is 30 years older than the son, what is the age of the son?

 81 / 100